knative/docs/docs/snippets/quickstart-install.md

 To get started, install the Knative `quickstart` plugin:

 === "Using Homebrew"

+    Do one of the following:

-    - To install the `quickstart` plugin by using [Homebrew](https://brew.sh){target=_blank}:
+    - To install the `quickstart` plugin by using [Homebrew](https://brew.sh){target=_blank}, run the command:

         ```bash
         brew install knative-sandbox/kn-plugins/quickstart
         ```

-    - To upgrade an existing install to the latest version by running the command:
+    - To upgrade an existing `quickstart` install to the latest version, run the command:

         ```bash
         brew upgrade knative-sandbox/kn-plugins/quickstart